 - Teaching staff

 Convenors: Dr Sharon English and Dr Giovanni Losco

 - The material already taught in CTMG 401 will be applied to a clinical setting.
 Students will be taught how to assess patients and develop and implement management plans to improve bladder and bowel continence.

 - Teaching Arrangements

-The paper is taught via two 3-day compulsory block courses in Christchurch likely to be in July and October, some evening audioconferences, and the use of an interactive web-based tool (Moodle).
+The paper is taught via two 3-day compulsory block courses in Christchurch, normally in held in July and October, plus four evening video conferences via Zoom, together with the use of an interactive online learning platform, Moodle.

 - Graduate Attributes Emphasised

 - Lifelong learning, Critical thinking, Cultural understanding, Ethics.